AdguardTeam/ExtendedCss/README.md

 ```

+### <a id="extended-css-if-not"></a> Pseudo-class `:if-not()` (deprecated)

+> The `:if-not()` pseudo-class is deprecated and is no longer supported.
+Rules with it are considered as invalid.

+This pseudo-class was basically a shortcut for `:not(:has())`.
+It was supported by ExtendedCss for better compatibility with some filters subscriptions.

-### Selectors debug mode
+### <a id="selectors-debug-mode"></a> Selectors debugging mode

 Sometimes, you might need to check the performance of a given selector or a stylesheet.
+In order to do it without interacting with JavaScript directly, you can use a special `debug` style property.
+When `ExtendedCss` meets this property, it enables the debugging mode either for a single selector or for all selectors, depending on the `debug` value.

-In order to do it without interacting with javascript directly, you can use a special `debug` style property.
-When `ExtendedCss` meets this property, it enables debug mode either for a single selector or for all selectors depending on the `debug` value.
+Sometimes, you might need to check the performance of a given selector or a stylesheet.
+In order to do it without interacting with JavaScript directly, you can use a special `debug` style property.
+When `ExtendedCss` meets this property, it enables the debugging mode either for a single selector or for all selectors, depending on the `debug` value.

+Open the browser console while on a web page to see the timing statistics for selector(s) that were applied there.
+Debugging mode displays the following stats as object where each of the debugged selectors are keys, and value is an object with such properties:

+**Always printed:**
+* `selectorParsed` — text of eventually parsed selector
+* `timings` — list of DOM nodes matched by the selector
+  * `appliesCount` — total number of times that the selector has been applied on the page
+  * `appliesTimings` — time that it took to apply the selector on the page, for each of the instances that it has been applied (in milliseconds)
+  * `meanTiming` — mean time that it took to apply the selector on the page
+  * `standardDeviation` — standard deviation
+  * `timingsSum` — total time it took to apply the selector on the page across all instances

+**Printed only for remove pseudos:**
+* `removed` — flag to signal if elements we removed

+**Printed if elements are not removed:**
+* `matchedElements` — list of DOM nodes matched by the selector
+* `styleApplied` — parsed rule style declaration related to the selector

+**Examples**

-**Debugging a single selector**
+**Debugging a single selector:**

+When the value of the `debug` property is `true`, only information about this selector will be shown in the browser console.

 ```
-.banner { display: none; debug: true; }
+#$?#.banner { display: none; debug: true; }
 ```

-**Enabling global debug**
+**Enabling global debug:**

+When the value of the `debug` property is `global`, the console will display information about all extended CSS selectors that have matches on the current page, for all the rules from any of the enabled filters.

 ```
-.banner { display: none; debug: global; }
+#$?#.banner { display: none; debug: global; }
 ```

 > Global debugging mode also can be enabled by positive `debug` property in [`ExtCssConfiguration`](#ext-css-configuration-interface):